edisonxiang/perf/docs/proposals/perf.md

 ### Performance Test Deployment
 <img src="../images/perf/perf-deploy-type.png">

-Every running KubeEdge performance setup looks like the following:
+Every running KubeEdge Performance Test setup looks like the following:

-1. A real Kubernetes Cluster that has master and nodes.
+1. A real K8S Cluster that has master and nodes.
-2. A separate VM where the KubeEdge cloud(edgecontroller) is running
+2. A separated VM where the KubeEdge Cloud Part Services are running, including Edge Controller and Cloud Hub and so on.
-3. Test Client(E2E) will Build KubeEdge image and put into the Docker Hub repository.
+3. Test Client(E2E) will build KubeEdge EdgeNode image and put into the Docker Hub repository.
-4. Test Clinet use the deployment controller to deploy kubeedge nodes as pods with replicas.
+4. Test Client(E2E) uses the deployment controller to deploy KubeEdge EdgeNodes as pods with replicas.

-When using the KubeEdge performance tests, the developer is responsible for creating #1 and #2.
+When using the KubeEdge Performance Test, the developer is responsible for creating #1 and #2 above.

-### Test Environment

 #### K8S Master
 | Subject                        | Description                                  |